postmanlabs/labs-docs/src/pages/docs/reports/reports-overview.md

 Reports are generated periodically but not in real time.
 You may experience a delay of a few minutes or up to 24 hours before report data is available.
 The last update time is shown at the bottom of the left sidebar.

-> You can only see report data that is visible to you based on your role.
+> You can only see report data that is visible to you based on your [role](/docs/collaborating-in-postman/roles-and-permissions/).

 To navigate within a report:

 * Select items in the left sidebar to see each report.
-* Some report items have a link which opens another related report.
+* Some report items have a link that opens another related report.
 For example, on the **Uptime** chart in the **Summary** report, there is a link to open the **Team APIs** report.
 * Hover over a data point to show the data point's value.

     <img src="https://assets.postman.com/postman-docs/reports-datapoint-hover.jpg" alt="reports data point" width="100px" />